 Every day, Americans eat more refined grains than whole grains (7).
 The main difference between whole and refined grains is that whole grains retain their outer layer, or bran, during processing (13).
 Because the fiber content in this layer is considered effective for lowering blood cholesterol levels and improving gut health, it plays an integral role in helping you reach your recommended daily intake.

 When it comes to getting enough fiber, many refined grains such as white bread and bagels provide little to no benefits.
-If you want to enjoy the amazing health benefits of fiber, make sure all of your grains are whole grains, including oats, brown rice, and quinoa.
+If you want to enjoy the amazing health benefits of fiber, make sure at least half of your grains are whole grains, including oats, brown rice, and quinoa.

 Check Nutrition Fact Labels For The Amount Of Dietary Fiber